sethforprivacy/sethforprivacy.com/content/posts/dispelling-monero-fud.md

 Monero's approach to mining is almost entirely unique in the cryptocurrency world, as it's community has maintained a core ethos of ASIC-resistance from the inception of the project.

-Monero aims for ASIC-resistance for two core reasons:
+Monero aims for ASIC-resistance for three core reasons:

+1. Get back to "one CPU, one vote"
-1. Ensure easy access to Monero mining by as many people as possible
+2. Ensure easy access to Monero mining by as many people as possible
-2. Increase the security and decentralization of the network by aiding manufacturer and geographical diversity in mining Monero
+3. Increase the security and decentralization of the network by increasing manufacturer and geographical diversity in mining Monero

 This goal has been accomplished via a few different mining algorithms in Monero's history, but the current algorithm, RandomX, has successfully prevented ASICs on the Monero network for over two years, despite a bull market and growing usage increasing the allure of mining Monero to ASIC manufacturers.
 I won't go into the technical details of RandomX here, but feel free to read through the resources below for more details.